The Perfect 10-Days in Portugal Itinerary (Without a Car)

 One last look at Lisbon

-If your flight is tomorrow morning, I can recommend Melia Lisboa Aeroporto Hotel as a good hotel option near the Lisbon airport.
+If you're heading back to Lisbon with a flight home the following morning, I can recommend Melia Lisboa Aeroporto Hotel as a good hotel option near the Lisbon airport.
 This hotel is clean, affordable, and within walking distance to both the airport and the airport metro station (though they also offer a free shuttle).
-I stayed here in Lisbon twice!
+I've stayed here in Lisbon twice!

 Portugal printable